Contact Us: 1-800-326-9799

-Asplundh will begin performing vegetation management in our rights of way in the Lime Hill substation area in the next few weeks.
-All trucks will be clearly marked and representatives will have photo ID.
-All members in this area have received notification by mail.
+Progressive Solutions will be working in our rights of ways in the Herrick substation area.
+All trucks will be clearly marked.
+All members in this area have received notification by mail and will receive an automated phone call, as well.
 If you have any concerns about the project, please contact our office at 1-800-326-9799.

 When the Cooperative has margins (revenues minus expenses) at the end of the year, those margins are allocated (spread) to active members based on their electric usage during that year.
 Annually, the board of directors determines if the Cooperative is in a financial position to distribute any margins or capital credits back to the members.
 This is called a capital credit retirement and is given to the members in either a bill credit, or in the case of an inactive member, a check.